Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 The idea stems from the discussion at IETF 115 about EAP-DIE {{IETF115-emu-minutes}}.

-With EAP-FIDO it may be desirable to also allow for deletion of persistent credentials/Passkeys.
+With EAP-FIDO it may be desirable to also allow for deletion of discoverable credentials.
+(Maybe residential non-discoverable credentials too?

 Input on the need and specific way to achieve this is welcome.